abdiastenas/Code-Coder/README.md

 }
 */

+THURSDAY TASKS

-5. Remove all exclamation marks from the end of sentence.
+1. Remove all exclamation marks from the end of sentence.

 Examples
 remove("Hi!") === "Hi"